Cataracts

 What is an Eye Cataract?

-Cataracts are a cloudiness of the crystalline lens of the eye resulting in reduced vision.
+Cataracts are cloudiness of the crystalline lens of the eye that results in reduced vision.
 In a normal eye, the clear cornea allows light to enter.
-The iris controls the amount of light entering the eye by changing the size of the pupil.
+The iris controls the amount of light entering the eye by changing the pupil size.
 The light passes through a clear lens and is focused by the lens onto the back of the eye, or the retina, creating a sharp, clear image.

 Through the natural aging process, the clear lens gradually clouds and hardens.
 As the clouding increases, vision becomes fogged or blurry because the light is not clearly focused on the retina.
 This is called a cataract.